hyperledger-labs/private-data-objects/contracts/exchange/docs/exchange.md

 the state of the BMC contract object.
 That is, the proof of escrow holds if and only if the current state of the BMC (which captures that Alice's holding has been escrowed) has been committed to the ledger.
-This requirement is captured by transaction dependencies that are enforced by the Coordination and Commit transaction processor in Sawtooth.
+This requirement is captured by transaction dependencies that are enforced by the Coordination and Commit transaction processor in the ledger.
 Figure 2 shows the dependencies between state update transactions that must be enforced by the TP.

 5. Once Alice finishes, Bob can examine the exchange object and see that Alice is offering 100 blue